akka/akka/akka-docs/src/main/paradox/testing.md

-If you want to test the actor behavior, including hotswapping, but without involving a dispatcher and without having the `TestActorRef` swallow any thrown exceptions, then there is another mode available for you: just use the `receive` method on `TestActorRef`, which will be forwarded to the underlying actor:
+If you want to test the actor behavior, including hotswapping, but without involving a dispatcher and without having the `TestActorRef` swallow any thrown exceptions, then there is another mode available for you: use the `receive` method on `TestActorRef`, which will be forwarded to the underlying actor: